hypertrack/sdk-ios/README.md

 ## Optional steps

 ### Identify devices
 All devices tracked on HyperTrack are uniquely identified using [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-You can get this identifier programmatically in your app by calling `getDeviceId` after initialization.
+You can get this identifier programmatically in your app by calling `deviceID` after initialization.
 Another approach is to tag device with a name that will make it easy to distinguish them on HyperTrack Dashboard.

 ##### Swift